cvisionai/tator/doc/setup_tator/cluster.rst

   dockerRegistry
     The host and port of the cluster's local docker registry that was set up earlier in this tutorial.

+  systemImageRepo
+    The host and port of the cluster's docker registry to use for system images.
+    This defaults to 'cvisionai' off dockerhub; but for development should be set to the value in :term:`dockerRegistry`

   djangoSecretKey
     A required field.
 You can generate an appropriate key using `<https://miniwebtool.com/django-secret-key-generator/>`_